 The Farm overlooks Rangli-Rangilot, Teesta Valley and Gielle tea gardens.
-The gardens are within easy drivable distance.
+You could visit the tea gardens, especially when the workforce (mostly women) is plucking the day's harvest.
 The Teesta Valley and Gielle gardens are among the best-maintained tea plantations in Darjeeling.

 The Farm has a golf net which you could use to practice/ fine-tune your swing.
 There is also an indoor putting mat.

 You are welcome to join the farm hands and be one with nature.
 Dig/turn the soil, de-weed, plant new, or water the old.
 Originally a black cardamom plantation, we also grow ginger, turmeric and dalle chilli.
 There’s nothing as therapeutic as the feel of the earth on your hands.